Yuan-Yu/bioStructureM/README.md

         as('bychain resi 73',pdbStruct)

 ### Set attribute by selection
-This section show how to set values to specific field and atoms.
+This section shows how to set values to specific field and atoms.

     asSetAttribute('protein',pdbStruct,'segment','PROA')
 Change the segment field of protein to "PROA".